DJaggs/OIBSIP_UFW/README.md

 Always allow SSH **before** enabling UFW on a remote machine (e.g. a cloud VM), otherwise you may lose remote access entirely.

 ## 🎥 Demo Video
-"Configuring a Basic Firewall Using UFW on Ubuntu" — add your video link here once recorded.
+"Configuring a Basic Firewall Using UFW on Ubuntu".

 ## ✅ Internship Requirement
 This task fulfills **Task 2 – Beginner Level** of the Oasis Infobyte Cybersecurity Internship.